Institute of Chartered Accountants of Guyana

 To support its members that work in the public sector, ICAG offers resources and includes IPSAS as part of the presentations during its Annual Accountants Week Conference.

-As the entity responsible for adopting accounting standards in Guyana, ICAG has adopted IFRS and IFRS for SMEs by reference since 1998 and 2010, respectively, and now focuses on supporting its members with the implementation of the standards.
+As the entity responsible for adopting accounting standards in Guyana, ICAG has adopted IFRS and IFRS for SMEs by reference and now focuses on supporting its members with the implementation of the standards.

 To this end, ICAG supports its members through the design, development and delivery of seminars and courses on IFRS and related topics.
-In 2015, ICAG reports that, in collaboration with the Institute of Chartered Accountants of the Caribbean (ICAC) and the Association of Chartered Certified Accountants (ACCA), it delivered a workshop on IFRS and ISA that covered topics such as proposed changes to the Conceptual Framework, amendments to IFRS for SMEs, amendments to IAS 1, an overview of recent and new interpretations, an update on forthcoming standards/major projects in particular leases and a review of the existing standards.
+ICAG reports that, in collaboration with the Institute of Chartered Accountants of the Caribbean (ICAC) and the Association of Chartered Certified Accountants (ACCA), it delivered workshops on IFRS that covered topics such as proposed changes to the Conceptual Framework, amendments to IFRS for SMEs, amendments to IAS 1, an overview of recent and new interpretations, an update on forthcoming standards/major projects in particular leases and a review of the existing standards.

 In addition, ICAG communicates IASB pronouncements in its quarterly newsletter and provides a link to the standards on its website.
 It also encourages members to submit comments to exposure drafts issued by the IAASB.